Debasish-Nayak-656/CodeDropX/README.md

 # 🚀 DropZone — Instant File Sharing App

-A full-stack file sharing app.
+A full-stack file sharing website.
 Upload any file → get a **6-character code** → share the code → anyone can download instantly.
 No login required.

 ---